alice-doc/alice-analysis-tutorial/analysis/alianalysistaskmytask.md

 ## UserCreateOutputObjects()
 In our `UserCreateOutputObjects`, we will define the output objects of our task.
 These are commonly histograms, profiles, etc. In our specific example, we will add one histogram, and define a list to which we will attach the histogram.
 {% callout "Output lists" %}
 Adding all your output histograms to a list makes your life easier: the list will allow you to manipulate many output objects simultaneously.
-By calling `TList::SetOwner(kTRUE)`, we transfer ownership of all memory allocated by the list items to the `TList` itself, this means that in our destructor, we can simply call `delete list` to delete all our list items, rather than calling `delete` for all items individually.
+By calling `TList::SetOwner(true)`, we transfer ownership of all memory allocated by the list items to the `TList` itself, this means that in our destructor, we can simply call `delete list` to delete all our list items, rather than calling `delete` for all items individually.
 {% endcallout %}

 The implementation of the `UserCreateOutputObjects` method looks like this